caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # Overview

 Caltech Library has shifted from a system centric to a data centric approach in developing software.
-This lead to two concepts and two tool projects.
+This lead to two concepts and three tool projects.

 ## Concepts